-In the past year, we have announced three sustainability goals related to waste, energy, and water.
+We have announced three sustainability goals related to waste, energy, and water.
 These initiatives are in the planning and design phase.
 With all three goals, we have developed oversight, design, and implementation teams consisting of staff from all levels and departments in the organization.
 Below are the highlights of the goals and their initiatives:

 In 2012 we increased our annual recycling rate to 41 percent, which adds up to a total of 386 tons recycled.
 Our initiative in 2013 is to further increase our recycling rate by removing organics from our waste stream.
 Our goal is to recycle 75 percent of all our waste by the year 2015.
 We are doing this by completely rethinking the way waste is handled at the Minneapolis Convention Center.
 In 2013, new recycling bins in the public areas will educate visitors about recycling and the addition of organics collection.
 In the back-of-house, we are currently renovating waste centers to recover all resources in the most efficient manner.
-We have received $30,000 in grant funding to support the organics integration from Hennepin County.

 To see the 2012 Waste Initiatives results, view the PDF below: